SumitSagar17/Blockchain/README.md

  6. View your token name and address in dashboard

- I named my token as "SUMIT SAGAR" and kept its symbol as "SAG"
+ I named my token as "sumit sagar" and kept its symbol as "SUM"